jcuga/golongpoll/README.md

 There are two fully-functional example programs provided.
 Basic
 -----
-This program creates a default LongpollManager, shows how a goroutine can generate some events, and how to subscribe from a webpage.
+This program creates a default ```LongpollManager```, shows how a goroutine can generate some events, and how to subscribe from a webpage.
 See [basic.go](examples/basic/basic.go)

 To run this example
 ```bash